 - 1. The funds that will be provided are based on approved project scope as identified within the funding approval letter. - 2.
-Funds are provided only for the approved project and scope including generic type, functionality, and number of items in the approved allocation and must not be used for any other purpose. - 3.
-Any changes to scope, cost or timeframes will require departmental approval.
+Funds are provided only for the approved project and scope including generic type, functionality, and number of items in the approved allocation and must not be used for any other purpose.

+- 3. Any changes to scope, cost or timeframes will require departmental approval.
 Any increased costs associated with the project will be the responsibility of the health service. - 4.
-If only specific elements of an application have been approved (partial funding), the health service/health agency must ensure that funds are used only for the approved elements. - 5.
+If only specific elements of a submission have been approved (partial funding), the health service/health agency must ensure that funds are used only for the approved elements. - 5.
 Where projects are funded from multiple sources, and the additional source of funding is no longer available, the Victorian Government is not obliged to provide any additional funding. - 6.
 Funding provided for any nominated asset(s) must be expended by a health service/health agency in accordance with the notification letter. - 7.
 Applicants should demonstrate that project viability is not dependent on continuing or recurrent Victorian Government funding. - 8.
 Capital works and equipment acquisitions shall not require any growth in recurrent funding from the department. - 9.
 Funding is not available for projects previously funded or already approved for funding from another source. - 10.
+Funding is not available for items procured, or contracts entered into, prior to the date of the funding approval letter. - 11.
 Final payment will be made in accordance with the Milestones and Payment criteria relevant to the approved scope identified in the funding approval letter.
 All non-construction projects must be completed within two (2) financial years.
-Construction projects must be completed with two years of contracts awarded and /or in accordance with the signed Funding Agreement.
+Construction projects must be completed with two years of contracts awarded and /or in accordance with the signed Funding Agreement. - 12.
+Health service internal administration costs are capped at 1.5% of total estimated investment (TEI).